NYC Immigration Attorneys

 Robert J. Mackle has been a member of the New York State Bar for more than 20 years.
-He joins Bretz & Coven, LLP, as a Managing Associate with a unique skill set based primarily in the fields of Taxation and Accounting.
-In this role, he will be a tremendous resource for our clients, advising on Federal and State tax matters, including tax preparation & compliance, audit and collection issues, as well as business and real estate closings.
+He joined Bretz & Coven, LLP, in February 2014 as Managing Attorney with a unique skill set based primarily in the fields of Taxation and Accounting.
+In this role, he will be a tremendous resource for our clients, advising on Federal and State tax matters, including tax preparation & compliance, but will also be responsible for Tax & Compliance of our office operations, including Human Resources, Payroll, coordination with vendors and much more.
+He will also be handling appearances with our clients at Homeland Security, as well as various New York State courts as needed.

 In his most recent role, Robert served for 8 years as Controller & General Counsel to Skyline Credit Ride, Inc., one of the largest providers of corporate ground transportation in the Greater New York metropolitan area.
 He was responsible for running the accounting and bookkeeping departments of the firm which has over 100 employees as well as more than 600 affiliated drivers.
 He also has more than 15 years experience as a tax attorney in private practice, counseling and representing hundreds of individuals and businesses.
 He is licensed to practice before all levels of the Internal Revenue Service (IRS) and the United States Tax Court.
 He has represented many individuals and businesses before various administrative agencies such as the IRS, NYS Tax Department, NYS Workers Compensation Board, State Insurance Fund, Unemployment Insurance Division, the NYC Taxi & Limousine Commission, NYC Health Department, Environmental Control Board and many others.